GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-service/README.md

 ## Warning

+The sidecar is the recommended choice for most users because ... (simpler, less overhead, more secure, lower latency)

+The service pattern is useful when you are (at very large scale, need a middleware connection pooler, run into SQL Admin API quota problems).

 This is an advanced example.
 Running PgBouncer may be a significant operational burden.
 Nonetheless, running the proxy with PgBouncer may be an appropriate choice when running the proxy as a sidecar no longer works effectively at your